16 Jun, 2023 ‘MISTAKEN’ – ‘And Jesus then explained the parable to them’ (So offensive!)

 ‘MISTAKEN’ – An offensive comical parable?
 Why?

 The topic of the parable – in case this was missed, is the way that ‘unity’ often works in the body of Christ in each city and town.
-Because the topics is so sensitive, I will make a few points here – but very carefully, and in a manner that, if you’re not really interested, you’ll not bother reading.
-I am, however, saying a few things.
-(I just have no agenda.
-Whether or not the wider body engages isn’t my responsibility).
+Because the topics is so sensitive, I will make a few points here – but somewhat carefully.

-The parable seemed to me to be immediately polarising amongst first audiences – who knew the topic.
-Some laughed so hard it hurt.
+The parable seemed to me to be immediately polarising amongst first audiences.
+Some said they laughed so hard it hurt.
 Others maybe felt it wise to stay silent – and in the mix there will be offence.

 I think this cuts to the core of the issue.

-A needed balancing point: I’m positive toward the ‘unity space’ of the NZ Church!
+So it is clear – I’m positive toward the ‘unity space’ of the NZ Church

-While I do believe there is a problem for the NZ Church to consider and discuss, that doesn’t mean many aren’t doing amazing things in the unity space.
+While I do believe there is a problem for the NZ Church to consider and discuss, that doesn’t mean there aren’t amazing things being done in the unity space.

 I’m not a bystander in this also.
-I’m part of the Church.
-There are good stories too, so any criticism here is equally a criticism of myself.
+I’m part of the Church and active in the unity space – so any criticism here is equally a criticism of myself.
 The question is, what is the ‘lid’?
 How could we get more ‘functionality’ into our unity?
-What’s inhibiting the next stage of development – a nd what’s hindering us from seeing it?
+What’s inhibiting the next stage of development – and maybe also, What’s hindering us from seeing it?

-• If we can identify and then focus on augmenting one key idea or area of thinking – if we discerned correctly, this can catalyse other changes naturally over time.
+• If we can identify and then focus on augmenting one key idea or area of thinking – if this has been discerned correctly, this small change can catalyse other changes naturally over time.

 So – in the unity space, what needs to change?